 Completed S.E.R.V.E.S. timesheets must be submitted to the appropriate building principal each week of volunteer service.
 Principals should forward the completed S.E.R.V.E.S. timesheets to the Administrative Assistant.
 The Administrative Assistant will review the S.E.R.V.E.S. timesheets and enter the hours into the summary spreadsheet.
 At the end of the school year, the Administrative Assistant will provide the Tax Office with the names and other pertinent information of the volunteers eligible for the real estate tax credit.
 The Administrative Assistant will forward the necessary payroll information to the payroll clerk for end of year W-2 reporting along with the completed S.E.R.V.E.S. timesheets.
 The payroll clerk will enter the amount of tax credit as employee compensation and report the appropriate payroll taxes.
 Federal, state or local income tax will not be withheld from the tax credit.

-The Business Manager will be assigned the responsibilities of Program Coordinator and will work closely with the Human Resource Director, Community Relations Coordinator, and building Administrators to monitor the quality of the program.
+The Director of Finance and Operations will be assigned the responsibilities of Program Coordinator and will work closely with the Human Resource Director, Community Relations Coordinator, and building Administrators to monitor the quality of the program.
 Feedback from both the staff of the School District and the volunteers will be solicited to provide an ongoing review and to make any necessary refinements to the program.
 The Board of School Directors will be provided with a periodic report concerning the level of participation and the services provided by the volunteers.

 The School District reserves the right to discontinue the S.E.R.V.E.S. program at any time.